schmidsi/melon-reporting/docs/01-strategy/README.md

 **Expected results**:

 * Overview & summary of material: Articles, law, templates, ...
-* Knowledge of underlying technologies (Blockchain, Solidity, React, Redux, Digital signing, etc.)
+* Knowledge of underlying technologies (Blockchain, Solidity, React, Redux, digital signing, etc.)
 * Transcripts of interviews

 ### Prototype

-The collected knowledge from the research phase is now transformed into a first prototype which can be challenged by the stake holders and test users.
+The collected knowledge from the research phase is now transformed into a first prototype which can be challenged by the stakeholders and test users.

 **Deadline**: 27.4.2018